 For winter roosting, you can add a layer of straw for insulation to help the birds survive wintry nights.
 Sometimes the birds will add additional material in winter.

-The Bluebird's winter diet consists of foods such as wild berries and fruits from small trees and shrubs.
+Their winter diet also includes insects but will be supplemented with other foods such as wild berries and fruits from small trees and shrubs.

 You may want to try placing dried fruit and chopped peanut kernels on a platform-type feeder.